justiceb/BlueSerialization/README.md

 	- This is a new mutation conversion VI... just like previously discussed

 A few notes:
+-   This project provider script will fail if your class is broken-arrow.
+This is because the scripting is required to bring an object into memory in order to access mutation hitory.
+An object cannot exist in memory if the class is broken.
 -   In this example, the script will actually modify the Mutate_v1_to_v2.vi.
 We replace the SerializableData.ctl with SerializableData_v1.vi.
 -   You can mutate a class as many times as you'd like.
 -   Serialized text being converted from v1 to v3 will pass through both mutation VIs. (mutate_v1_to_v2.vi and mutate_v2_to_v3.vi).
 This is fine.
 However, it is technically allowable for users to directly modify the "HandleVersionMutation.vi" in a way that will allow you to write code that will convert v1 data directly to v3 data.
 I don't recommend doing this unless you know what you are doing, and have a good reason.